Life-Like (China) Alco FA-1/FB-1 & FA-2/FB-2

 Life-Like's 1993 FA-2/FB-2 models (pictured above) were the fifth in a series of nice looking, decent running and (most importantly) affordably priced Life-Like locomotive models (all manufactured in China).
 Throughout the 1990s, the same basic chassis design employed in these models would eventually be recycled (more or less) in numerous other "wallet friendly" Life-Like models - GP38-2, F7, F40PH, BL2, and GP18.
 It was a good niche for Life-Like at the time - filling the void between Bachmann's line of cheapie trainset junk and the nice-but-expensive offerings from Atlas and Kato.

 The chassis is all plastic and quite light.
 Ala-carte weights plunked atop each of the truck towers provide most of the model's weight.
 The motor is an open-sided, skew-wound, 5-poler.
-All eight wheels are geared and provide pickup (no traction tires).
+All four axles are geared and all eight wheels provide pickup (no traction tires).
 Current is transferred from the trucks to the motor via miles of wiring (two wires per truck).
 Apart from the brass worms, all the gearing is plastic.
 The driveshafts are plastic with springs in the middle.
 Couplers are truck-mounted Rapidos (open pilots).
 The wheels are blackened.
 They're also low-profile, so no problems on Code-55 track.
 A non-directional headlight is wired to the motor and sits atop the forward weight.

 Ironically, these models employ virtually the same chassis/mechanism design used by Model Power/Mehano in some of their late 1980s diesel models (C-420, et al).
 Not surprisingly, performance is quite similar.